French Mortgage Factsheet and FAQ

 • 19% plus social charges (17.2%).

-• Full exemption after 22 years (CGT) and 30 years (social charges).
+• Full exemption after 22 years (CGT) and 30 years (social charges) – see CGT and taper relief.

 Equity Release in France